-- 15. My first teacher at was Miss Prendergast.
-I don't know what has happened to her.
-She used to coach me after hours and to teach me the basics of maths and English to get me caught up to where the rest of the class was.
-I am very grateful to her for doing that. - 16.
-School started at 9.00 am and lessons were 40 minutes long.
+- 16. School started at 9.00 am and lessons were 40 minutes long.
 We had a break about 10.20 am.
 That lasted for 20 or 30 minutes.
 It was usually then you would get any mail, such as a letter from your parents.
 Then there were further lessons until about 12.00 pm for lunch.
 There were further lessons after lunch on Monday and Friday afternoons.
 On a Tuesday, Thursday, and Saturday afternoon there were games or sports, such as Hares and Hounds and Cross-country running which were done on the hill behind the school, or other sports such as Rugby, Football, or Tennis, amongst others, depending on the time of year.
 These could be pretty miserable if the weather was bad.
 Wednesday afternoons were for other activities, either playing sports at other schools and there was something else on a Wednesday afternoon but I can't remember what.
-There was an outdoor swimming pool which was always cold but they had an arrangement with - 17.
+There was an outdoor swimming pool which was always cold but they had an arrangement with There was to use their pool too. - 17.
 On three or four Saturdays in the summer term we would go on barvicks, which were amazing adventures.
 You signed up for abseiling, canoeing, fishing, and hillwalking.
 You could do whatever you wanted as long as not too many people had signed up for the activity.
 If there wasn't a space, you were allocated a space next time around.
 We would build a fire and did things like roasting marshmallows and sausages, and building bivouacs.
 The school did really try to give you things to look forward to and work towards.
 In the winter, on Thursdays and Sundays, the school would book coaches to take us up to Glenshee for skiing.
 They did generally go above and beyond.

-18. I wasn't the brightest spark and I struggled academically.
+- 18. I wasn't the brightest spark and I struggled academically.
 It's like anywhere, if you're good at something your boss or whoever supports you and promotes you.
 If you're not good at something you are pushed to the bottom.
-I felt a bit like that at but you get that everywhere.
+I felt a bit like that at good but you get that everywhere.
 There were teachers who did spend time on me and did try to encourage me.
 It didn't help that when I had been at the local glen school they really weren't interested in me.
 I had basically been stuck in the corner because I was considered to be a problem child.
 This was when I was in Primary 1 to Primary 3 at The Glens school.
 I don't remember too much about it but I was told I wasn't very academic.
-My teachers there were Mrs Eamond and Mrs Pollock.

-19. I repeated second year at was, which was the equivalent of primary four.
+My teachers there were Mrs Eamond and Mrs Pollock. - 19.
+I repeated second year at Exercise, which was the equivalent of primary four.
 That was basically due to an element of dyslexia.
 They felt I wasn't up to the standard that they wanted me at to go into primary five.